chrisl8/Witchazzan/README.md

      - `rayCastDegrees` Optional (Integer) "Raycast Degree (rcd)" The range in degrees for a raycast Cone (Not used for other types at the moment)
      - `rayCastDistance` Optional (Integer) "Raycast Distance (rdt)" Distance to raycast out to.
      - `nearbyObjectDetection` Optional (Integer) "Nearby Raycast (nbc)" If this exists, and a raycaster is on the NPC, then ALSO scan a circle of this diameter to notice very close entities from any direction.
+     - `faceTarget` Optional (Bool) "Face (fac)" If there is a raycaster on the NPC it will rotate to face the nearest target.
      - `followTarget` Optional (Bool) "Follow (fol)" If there is a raycaster on the NPC it will move to follow the nearest target.
+     - `stopWhileRotating` Optional (Bool) "Stop While Rotating (swr)" Stop movement while rotating, otherwise the sprite will rotate and move at the same time.
      - `velocity` Optional (Int) "Velocity (vel)" Velocity to set on NPC if it has movement, such as followTarget.
      - `rotationSpeed` Optional (Float) "Rotation Speed (rsp)" Rotation speed.
      - `randomizeVelocity` Optional (Int) "Randomize Velocity (rvl)" Randomize velocity by given integer.